OmaJuliet/TRACKO-APP/README.md

 # PROJECT DOCUMENTATION

 # TRACKO: PROJECT MANAGEMENT WEB APPLICATION
-### This is a desktop web application.

 ## About The Project

-This is a project management DESKTOP web application.
-It is NOT optimized for mobile view yet.
+This is a project management web application.
+The mobile view is still a work in progress.

 ## Web App UI